talkable/talkable-docs/source/advanced_features.rst

        easy to AB test.

    * - :ref:`Email encryption <advanced_features/email_encryption>`
-     - For additional security it is possible to encrypt on the back-end Advocate and Friend e-mails.
+     - For additional security, it is possible to encrypt Advocate and Friend e-mails on back-end.

    * - :ref:`Including Product Items <advanced_features/product_items>`
      - Let your customers share specific items that they’ve purchased